Quantum lattice dynamics and their importance in ternary superhydride clathrates: Methods

 \subsection{Moment tensor potentials}

 The MTPs were trained and evaluated using the MLIP package \cite{Shapeev2015-MTP,Novikov_2021}.
-We choose a functional form of level 26, eight radial basis functions, $R_\text{cut}=\SI{5.0}{\angstrom}$ and $R_\text{min}=\SI{1.2}{\angstrom}$, and trained on 50 structures in a 2$\times$2$\times$2 supercell randomly chosen out of all individuals of the DFT \SSCHA\ calculations for a given pressure.
+We choose a functional form of level 26, eight radial basis functions, $R_\text{cut}=\SI{5.0}{\angstrom}$ and $R_\text{min}=\SI{1.2}{\angstrom}$, and trained on 50 structures in a 2$\times$2$\times$2 supercell randomly chosen out of all individuals of the DFT \SSCHA\ calculations.
+We trained separate MTPs for each set of pressure to ensure the highest possible accuracy of our calculations.
 We validated the potentials on all individuals in the DFT \SSCHA\ calculations and find a RMSE on the total energy of 0.5-\SI{0.6}{meV/atom}, 45-\SI{50}{\milli\electronvolt\per\angstrom} for the force components, and 0.3-\SI{0.4}{GPa} for the diagonal stress tensor components.
 We further validated the MTPs on 30 randomly chosen individuals in a 3$\times$3$\times$3 supercell and achieve similar RMSEs.
-The validations and RMSEs for each pressure are shown in Supplementary Fig.~2 and Supplementary Note 2 in the SM.
+The validations and RMSEs for each pressure are shown in Supplementary Fig.~2 and Supplementary Note~2.